East Tamworth

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-East Tamworth's median income among taxpayers is $60,450 according to AreaSearch's aggregation of ATO data for financial year 2023.
-The suburb's average income stands at $72,826 in the same period.
-This compares to Rest of NSW's median and average incomes of $52,390 and $65,215 respectively.
-By September 2025, based on an 8.86% Wage Price Index growth since financial year 2023, estimated incomes would be approximately $65,806 (median) and $79,278 (average).
-According to the 2021 Census, East Tamworth's personal income ranks at the 69th percentile ($915 weekly), while household income sits at the 47th percentile.
-The largest segment comprises 34.0% of residents earning $1,500 - 2,999 weekly (1,963 residents).
+East Tamworth's median income among taxpayers was $60,450 in financial year 2023.
+The suburb's average income stood at $72,826 during the same period.
+These figures compare to Regional NSW's median and average incomes of $52,390 and $65,215 respectively.
+Based on Wage Price Index growth of 8.86%, current estimates for East Tamworth's median income would be approximately $65,806 by September 2025, with the average estimated at $79,278 during the same period.
+According to the 2021 Census, personal income in East Tamworth ranks at the 69th percentile ($915 weekly), while household income sits at the 47th percentile.
+The largest segment of residents comprises 34.0%, earning $1,500 - $2,999 weekly (1,963 residents).
 After housing costs, residents retain 87.2% of their income.
 East Tamworth's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income